-Dr. ERIC FEIGL-DING is an epidemiologist, nutritionist, and health economist.
-He is a faculty at the Harvard Chan School of Public Health, founder of ToxinAlert.org, Chief Health Economist & Director of Epidemiology for Microclinic International, and previously founder of the 6-million person Campaign for Cancer Prevention.
+Dr. ERIC FEIGL-DING (Eric Ding) is an epidemiologist, nutritionist, and health economist.
+He is an epidemiologist and health economist at Harvard Chan School of Public Health, Senior Vice President and Chief Health Economist / Director of Epidemiology for Microclinic International, and an advisor to the World Health Organization.

-Among notable honors, he was awarded: the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, the 2014 Global Health Project of the Year Prize by the Consortium of Universities for Global Health, the 2015 American Heart Association Scott Grundy Excellence Award, named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”, the 2008 PDS Fellowship, and his work recognized as ‘Best of the American Heart Association’, thrice, in 2013, 2014, 2015.
+Among notable honors, he was awarded: the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, the 2014 Global Health Project of the Year Prize by the Consortium of Universities for Global Health, the 2015 American Heart Association's Scott Grundy Excellence Award, named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”, the 2008 Paul and Daisy Soros Fellowship, and his work recognized as ‘Best of the American Heart Association’, thrice, in 2013, 2014, 2015.

 He has been featured and cited among 5 dozen news outlets.
 He is a frequent media commentator on national radio and international television with over 2 dozen appearances.
 He was also personally profiled in several books including (click to read): CauseWired (Watson, 2008), Poison Pills (Nesi, 2008), Zilch (Lublin, 2010), The Networked Nonprofit (Kanter and Fine, 2010), Shift & Reset (Reich, 2011), and Thinfluence (Willett, 2014).

 He graduated from The Johns Hopkins University with Honors in Public Health and Phi Beta Kappa.
-He completed his dual PhD in epidemiology and PhD in nutrition at age 23 from Harvard University.
-Teaching at Harvard for over 13 years, he has advised and mentored 2 dozen students, and lectured in more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.
+He completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University.
+Teaching at Harvard for over 15 years, he has advised and mentored 2 dozen students, and lectured in more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.